 Installing the development version¶

-The current ctools development release is ctools-1.6.0.dev1
+stable release.
+The current ctools development release is ctools-2.1.0.dev

 .

-Git repository¶
+Cloning the Git repository¶

 To clone the gammalib and ctools source codes, type